GET IN TOUCH

 Full Payment for Immediate Release

-• Payoff calculation: Contact the Department of Revenue at 1-800-829-9188 to obtain the exact amount, including tax, penalties, and interest.
+Payoff calculation — Contact the Department of Revenue at 1-800-829-9188 to obtain the exact amount owed on DOR-administered business taxes, including tax, penalties, and interest.
+For delinquent property taxes, contact the applicable county treasurer's office.

-• Thirty-day guarantee: The Taxpayers' Bill of Rights mandates lien removal within thirty days after paying all amounts due.
+Thirty-day guarantee — The Taxpayers' Bill of Rights mandates lien removal within thirty days after paying all amounts due on state business tax liens.

-• Payment methods: For proper account credit, submit payment through EPath online services, phone payment systems, or mail.
+Payment methods — For DOR business tax obligations, submit payment through EPath online services, phone payment systems, or mail for proper account credit.

 Payment Plan Agreements

-The Department of Revenue may establish payment arrangements for taxpayers unable to pay immediately.
-While specific policies require direct discussion with the agency, installment agreements can prevent additional collection actions.
-The lien typically remains in place until the final payment clears, but agreements may stop escalation to property seizure or other enforcement measures.
+The Department of Revenue may establish payment arrangements for taxpayers unable to pay DOR-administered business tax obligations immediately.
+Installment agreements can prevent additional collection actions, though the lien typically remains in place until the final payment clears.
+For delinquent property taxes, contact the county treasurer's office directly to discuss available options.

 Challenging an Incorrect Lien